karl-johan-grahn/phd_topic_ideas/content/efficiency.md

-# Software development team constellation efficiency
+# Software development team efficiency

 ## Research problem

 In software development companies, teams are often organized based on experience and subjective opinions, rather than on objective measurements and research findings.
 Team constellation is important because it fundamentally affects individual performance, team performance, organizational performance, and industrial performance.
 The guidelines that exist for team formations are often passed along through folklore rather than based on scientific research.

-With a focus on software development, the goal of the research is to create an economic model for efficient team organization, which can later be generalized to other industries.
+The goal of the research is to understand how to improve efficiency of software development teams while maintaining the same level of trust, happiness, and autonomy.

 The model should be flexible with respect to goals.
 Use linear programming, and emphasize that goals can be arbitrary.